 A. When laboratories are vacated, all hazardous materials and wastes (i.e., chemical, radioactive and biological), must be properly disposed of.
 Work areas, storage areas and equipment used for hazardous materials including work benches, sinks, fume hoods, cabinets, refrigerators, microwaves and others must be cleaned and fully decontaminated.
 The general procedure is outlined below.
-Please refer to the Lab and Equipment Decommissioning Policy [pdf] for detailed procedures when moving out of any USC laboratory space.
+Please refer to the Lab and Equipment Decommissioning Policy [pdf] for detailed procedures when moving out of any university laboratory space.

 - Contact EH&S 803-777-7650 or email@example.com to request a decommissioning consultation.

 - Refer to the laboratory Decommissioning Checklist [pdf] for tasks that need to be completed.

 - As applicable, arrange for the removal of all chemicals, biological and radioactive materials and wastes, and DEA controlled substances from the laboratory.
 If radioactive materials were used, coordinate with Radiation Safety 777-7530 or firstname.lastname@example.org to facilitate clean-up of radioactive materials and transfer or termination of radiation license.

 - Clean and decontaminate all work areas, storage areas and equipment used for hazardous materials.
 Attach Equipment Decontamination form [pdf] to all decontaminated equipment.

 - Contact EH&S email@example.com or 777-7650 to schedule a decommissioning inspection.
 If non-conformances are found,